Resources for the new economics

 In addition to the posts/publications on this website, other useful material for exploring this new economics and its development are:

 - Terrance Quinn and John Benton, Economics Actually: Today and Tomorrow.
-Sustainable and Inclusive, Island House, 2019
+Sustainable and Inclusive, (Second edition) Island House Press, Toronto, 2023

 - Michael Shute, Two Fundamental Notions of Economic Science, The Lonergan Review, Volume 2, pp.95-106, 2010